 Mortgage loans backed by the Federal Housing Authority (FHA) come with a different set of rules.
 For homebuyers who are trying to qualify for an FHA loan, an acceptable loan-to-value ratio is 96.5% if your credit score is at least 580.
 If your credit score falls between 500 and 579, your LTV ratio can’t be higher than 90%.

 For example, if you’re buying a home that’s appraised at $200,000, your loan can’t be more than $180,000.
 That means a minimum $20,000 down payment so that you stay at 90% LTV ratio.

-If you’re applying for a loan that doesn’t require a down payment (like a USDA loan or VA loan), your LTV ratio can be as high as 100%.
-Of course, you’ll need to meet other qualifications in order to be eligible for those kinds of mortgages, such as income requirements and property location rules or veteran status.
+If you’re applying for a loan that does not require a down payment such as a USDA loan or VA loan, your LTV ratio can be as high as 100%.
+Of course, you’ll need to meet other qualifications in order to be eligible for these kinds of mortgages, such as income requirements and property location rules or specific military status.

 Borrowers who are refinancing may or may not need a specific LTV ratio.
 For example, if you’re refinancing through the federal Home Affordable Refinance Program (HARP), your LTV ratio must be higher than 80%.
 But if you’re interested in an FHA streamline refinance, there are no LTV ratio limits.